Suspect arrested for robbery after assaulting elderly man along Owen Road

 The suspect was arrested along Hougang Avenue 1.

-He will be charged in court on Monday with robber with hurt.
+He will be charged in court on Monday with robbery with hurt.
 If convicted, he could be caned and jailed for between five and 20 years.